aristanetworks/avd/adr/schema/schema-0007-close-nested-mappings-and-open-integration-roots.md

 Rejecting unknown mapping keys catches misspellings and unsupported input early.
 AVD nevertheless consumes top-level Ansible variable namespaces and supports deliberate custom-data or integration boundaries where unrelated keys must coexist.
 Should dictionary schemas reject or retain unknown keys?

+This record governs unknown keys in owned mappings and shared integration boundaries.
+It does not define data-declared key names, which use the bounded dynamic mechanisms in `schema/0008`, or authorize untyped mappings as a shortcut for incomplete schema work.

 ## Decision Drivers

 - Misspelled nested settings must not be silently ignored.